 I remember when we told our kids we were going to get married.
-They were images2excited.
+They were excited.
 “Oh boy!” said my future, youngest stepdaughter.
 “Does that mean I get to call you Mommy?”
 It rolled off her tongue naturally.
 I immediately put the kabosh on that.
 I said as gently as I could, “No, Honey, you already have a mommy.”

 I SO wanted to do the right thing.
 At the time I thought that was the right thing.
 There were times in the beginning when I regretted my response, but it was done.
 My stepchildren have called me Susan ever since.